General primitivity in the mapping class group: Normal closure of pseudo-periodic mapping classes

 \begin{lem}[{\cite[Lemmas 2.2-2.4]{normal}}] For $g\geq 3$, let $F\in \map(S_g)$, $c$ be a nonseparating curve, and $d$ be a separating curve in $S_g$.
 The geometric intersection number between isotopy classes of two simple closed curves $c_1$ and $c_2$ will be denoted by $i(c_1,c_2)$.
 If one of the following conditions hold, then $F$ normally generates $\map(S_g)$. \begin{enumerate}[(i)] \item $i(c,F(c))=1$. \item $i(c,F(c))=0$ and $[c]\neq [F(c)]$ in homology (ignoring the orientation of curves). \item $i(d,F(d))\leq 2$. \end{enumerate} \end{lem}

 \begin{prop} For $g\geq 3$, let $F\in \map(S_g)$ be a pseudo-periodic mapping class with at least one nontrivial periodic component $F'$ that is not a hyperelliptic involution.
-Then $\map(S_g)$ is normally generated by $F$. \begin{proof} If $F'$ is a rotational cyclic action, then it is always possible to find a nonseparating curve $c$ in $S_{g(D_{F'})}$ such that $i(c,F'(c))=i(c,F(c))=1$ and $[c]\neq [F(c)]$ (as $D$ is not the hyperelliptic involution).
+Then $\map(S_g)$ is normally generated by $F$. \begin{proof} Let $S$ be the $\langle F\rangle$-invariant subsurface $S_{g(D_{F'})}$ of $S_g$ supporting $F'$.
+If $D_{F'}$ is a rotational cyclic action, then it is always possible to find a nonseparating curve $c$ in $S$ such that $i(c,F'(c))=0$ and $[c]\neq [F(c)]$ except in the case of a hyperelliptic involution.
+Figure \ref{fig:rotational} illustrates the existence of such a curve $c$ for rotational actions on $S_3$ and $S_4$.
+Since $S$ is an $\langle F\rangle$-invariant subsurface, $i(c,F'(c))=i(c,F(c))$.
 The assertion now follows from Lemma \ref{lem:wellsuited_curve}.

-Suppose that $F'$ is a non-rotational cyclic action.
+Now, suppose that $F'$ is a non-rotational cyclic action.
 First, we consider the case when $D_{F'}$ is an irreducible Type 1 action.
-From \cite[Theorem 2.7]{kashyap1}, $D_{F'}$ can be realized as a $2\pi k/n(D_{F'})$-rotation of a canonical hyperbolic polygon.
+In~\cite[Theorem 2.7]{rajeevsarathy1}, it was shown that an irreducible Type 1 cyclic action $D$ can be realized as the $2\pi k/n(D)$-rotation (for some $k$ with $\gcd(k,n(D))=1$) of a canonical semi-regular hyperbolic polygon $2n(D)$-gon (or an $n(D)$-gon) with a suitable side-pairing.
+Thus, $D_{F'}$ can be realized as a multiple of $2\pi/n(D_{F'})$-rotation of a canonical hyperbolic polygon $P$.
 Let $c$ be the line segment joining the mid-points of two sides which are identified.
-Then $c$ is an essential simple closed curve in $S_{g(D_{F'})}$.
-Since $D_{F'}$ is an irreducible Type 1 action, we have $n(D_{F'})>2$.
-Therefore, $c$ and $F'(c)$ are two distinct essential simple closed curves.
-We observe that $i(c,F'(c))=i(c,F(c))\leq 1$.
-If either $c$ is separating or $i(c,F'(c))=1$, then the result follows from Lemma \ref{lem:wellsuited_curve}.
-If $c$ is nonseparating and $i(c,F'(c))=0$, then it can be shown that $[c]\neq [F(c)]$, and therefore, the result follows from Lemma \ref{lem:wellsuited_curve}.
+Then $c$ is an essential simple closed curve in $S$.
+(We note that such a $c$ exists as $g(D_{F'})\neq 0$.)